Bronkoknorb/a1tv-helpers/README.md

 tvheadend_import.rb
 -------------------

-This will import A1 TV channels as "Muxes" into Tvheadend.
+This will import A1 TV channels as "Muxes" into Tvheadend (using its RESTful JSON API).

 TBD